Lucretia/ada-vscode/README.md

   - [ ] Highlight string contents separate from the delimiters
   - [ ] Highlight character contents separate from the delimiters
   - [ ] Highlight based numbers sparate from the delimiters
-  - [ ] Highlight labels sparate from the delimiters
   - [X] Highlight attributes
 * [ ] Code snippets:
   - [ ] procedure / function